Thomas Crofton Croker: Collaboration controversy

 Because Croker had lost the manuscript after collecting it from the field, he had to reconstruct the anthology through help from other writers, such as William Maginn, David Richard Pigot, his friend Joseph Humphreys, Thomas Keightley, and R. Adolphus Lynch of Killarney.
 The first 1825 edition of Fairy Legends and Traditions did not even bear Croker's name, owing to this being a collaborative effort.
 Humphreys, a Quaker, was a companion during Croker's excursions into the south 1812–1815.
 (Note: Humphreys later headed "the Deaf and Dumb Institution at Claremont, near Dublin".)
 Samuel Carter Hall named himself as the contributor of two tales, and Charles Dod of Parliamentary Companion as another collaborator.

 In Fairy Legends, the credit for the first piece "The Legend of Knocksheogowna" and three others were claimed by Maginn, including the prominent "Daniel O'Rourke".
 (Note: The third by Maginn was "The Legend of Bottle Hill", and a fourth was "Fairies or No Fairies" according to the author's brother (Rev. Charles Arthur Maginn, b.
 1815, rector of Castletown, Cloyne, Co.
 Cork since 1840, and rector of Killanully, Cork from 1874 until his death on 2 February 1887 at age 72).
-But a conflicting claim makes the fourth to be "The Legend Knockgrafton", according to the reckoning by the author's nephew (Rev. Charles Arthur Maginn, b. c.
+But a conflicting claim makes the fourth to be "The Legend of Knockgrafton", according to the reckoning by the author's nephew (Rev. Charles Arthur Maginn, b. c.
 1860?, appointed successor at Killanully, then rector of Clonfert, Cloyne in 1892, later of Sheffield), who selected this piece for an anthology of Maginn's tale published in 1933.
 Both works (i.e., "Fairies or No Fairies" and "Knockgrafton") may well be Maginn's product, bringing the tally to five.)
 But according to Croker, the manuscript of "Daniel O'Rourke" was in the handwriting of Humphreys, touched up by Maginn, and further altered by Croker before going into print.
 (Note: Croker was a directly supplying information to the Dublin University Magazine, as MacCarthy points out.)
 Though such production that entails modification at multiple stages may be poorly countenanced by the modern folklorist, it is pointed out that such methodology is not so distant from the one practised by the Grimms at the time.

 Croker eventually took sole credit, and kept all of the proceeds from the book's financial success, but of these collaborators, only Keightley publicly voiced protest, (Note: Though "Other contributors also protested", according to Sean O'Sullivan.) and Keightley went on to publish his own Fairy Mythology in 1828.
 In the wake of it, Croker published the 1834 third edition that eliminated portions of competing claims, reducing the number of tales from 50 down to 40, and purged of "most of the copious notes", of which the comparative notes Keightley claimed to have supplied.
 Literary scholar Bridget G. MacCarthy gave a modern-day view criticism of Croker's dodging his way out of attributing the effort of collaborators.